Skip to content

 Prerequisites

-Departments screen students’ transcripts carefully for prerequisite courses.
-Students interested in enrolling in non-introductory coursework (typically numbered 300 and above) must have completed equivalent courses at their home institution and achieved good grades in those courses, as determined by the offering department.
+Departments will review transcripts for prerequisites.
+Students interested in enrolling in non-introductory coursework (typically 300-level and above) must have completed equivalent courses at their home institution and achieved good grades, as determined by the offering department.

 Graduate courses